VitorBraga17/curriculo/CoverLetterJV.md

 📧 joaovitor1702@gmail.com
 📍 Remote or On-site (Open to relocation)

-[Today’s Date]

-**[Hiring Manager's Name]**
-**[Company Name]**
-**[Company Address]**
+Lendo

 Dear [Hiring Manager's Name],

-I am writing to express my strong interest in the Software Engineer position at **[Company Name]**.
+I am writing to express my strong interest in the Software Engineer position.
 With a Bachelor’s degree in Computer Science and over two years of professional experience in software development, I bring a comprehensive understanding of both backend and frontend technologies, along with a passion for creating efficient and scalable solutions.

 During my time at **CI&T** and **Pagbank**, I had the opportunity to work extensively with Java and Kotlin in microservices architectures using Spring Boot, Spring Cloud, and Kafka.
 I also contributed to system observability using tools such as DataDog and Prometheus, and maintained code quality through SonarQube.
 These experiences taught me the importance of clean architecture, robust testing, and clear communication in a collaborative, agile environment.